Nominations Committee

-Chair – Mrs Louise Bennett – Vice Lord-Lieutenant, OBE
+Chair – Louise Bennett – Vice Lord-Lieutenant, OBE

 The post of Vice Lord-Lieutenant is appointed by the Lord-Lieutenant at his discretion, subject to the approval of The Sovereign.
 The Vice Lord-Lieutenant undertakes to assist the Lord-Lieutenant in the performance of his duties, also standing in when the Lord-Lieutenant is absent, sick or otherwise unable to act.